Great Translation Movement: Establishment on Reddit (February 24–March 2)

-One of the participant subreddits, r/ChonglangTV, was known to espouse extreme anti-Chinese sentiment despite being a Chinese-language subreddit, with statements supportive of the Nanking Massacre and the Empire of Japan being typical, leading to many Chinese internet users becoming hostile to the movement.

 Reddit ban and shift to other platforms (March 2–March 8)

 On March 2, one of the subreddits organizing the movement, r/ChonglangTV, was shut down by Reddit for "exposing privacy of others."
-One of the participants claimed the ban was in response to the doxing of a Weibo user who boasted of having blocked all money transactions via SWIFT from Shanghai to Ukraine.
-A participant of the subreddit told Radio Free Asia that the Reddit ban was due to Chinese long-arm internet censorship.
-The Great Translation Movement then moved to other platforms such as Twitter and Pingcong.
-On March 19, Pingcong employees were detained by the Chinese government after starting a channel for the movement on Pingcong's home page.
+The ban was in response to the doxing of a Weibo user.
+The Great Translation Movement then moved to other platforms such as Twitter and Pincong.
+On March 19, Pincong employees were detained by the Chinese government after starting a channel for the movement on Pincong's home page.